mcbuddy/testivai-visual-regression/memory-bank/systemPatterns.md

-# System Patterns: TestiVAI Visual Regression
+# System Patterns: testivAI Visual Regression

 ## System Architecture

-The TestiVAI Visual Regression system has been transformed into a monorepo architecture with two separate packages that work together to provide comprehensive visual regression testing capabilities:
+The testivAI Visual Regression system has been transformed into a monorepo architecture with two separate packages that work together to provide comprehensive visual regression testing capabilities:

 ```mermaid
 graph TD